Is Paid to Read Email Real or Fake? Full Site Review

 Back to Paid to Read Email: What Are The Features?

-If you’re determined to make your income as a member of Paid to Read Email, the company lists 8 categories of things you can do to earn.
-The site is simple and easy to navigate, but there are extremely limited opportunities in each category.
+If you are still interested in making money as a member of Paid to Read Email, check out the list of eight categories the site features as a way to earn.
+While Paid to Read Email’s website is simple and easy to navigate, there are extremely limited opportunities in each category.

 1. Sign Up Bonus

-New members are immediately enticed to sign up and get a $3 bonus.
-When I completed the initial application that included my first name, email address, and zip code only, I received the bonus to my cash balance immediately.
+Potential members are immediately enticed to sign up and receive a $3 bonus.
+After I completed the initial application that included my first name, email address, and zip code only, I immediately received that bonus to my cash balance.

-There’s no way to cash out that $3 before reaching the minimum payout threshold which is $15.
+You cannot cash out that $3 bonus before reaching the minimum payout threshold of $15.

 Related: Best Places to Sign up And Get Free Money